mongodb-labs/mongo-c-driver-async/docs/ref/bson/iter.rst

   :param IterName: An identifier that will be the name of the `bson_iterator`
     that will be in scope for the loop body.
-  :param Viewable: A BSON document object, passed through :c:macro:`bson_as_view`
+  :param Viewable: A BSON document object, passed through `bson_as_view`
   :param FirstIter: A first iterator to begin iteration.
   :param LastIter: The iterator at which to stop the loop.